Victoria Cross for Australia: Proposed late awards

-The awards were to be made posthumously to John Simpson Kirkpatrick ("Simpson"), Albert Cleary and Teddy Sheean (Teddy Sheean was subsequently recommended for the award on 12 August 2020) for their actions in the First and Second World Wars.
+The awards were to be made posthumously to John Simpson Kirkpatrick ("Simpson"), Albert Cleary and Teddy Sheean for their actions in the First and Second World Wars.

 Simpson's story has become an Australian legend.
 He was a stretcher bearer with the 3rd Australian Field Ambulance, Australian Army Medical Corps at Gallipoli during the First World War.
 He landed at Anzac Cove on 25 April 1915 and, on that first night, took a donkey and began carrying wounded from the battle line to the beach for evacuation.
 He continued this work for three and a half weeks, often under fire, until he was killed.
 However, in 1919, King George V decreed that no more operational awards would be made for the recently concluded war.
 In 1965, a campaign to award the Victoria Cross to Simpson resulted in his image with a donkey appearing on the obverse of the Anzac Commemorative Medallion that was announced in 1966 and first issued in 1967.

-Following the 2007 Australian federal election the Labor party came to power and there was speculation that the 2001 bills may be reintroduced.
+Following the 2007 Australian federal election the Labor party came to power and there was speculation that the 2001 bills might be reintroduced.
 Historians such as Anthony Staunton, writing in the Australian Journal of Military History, have opined that the Victoria Cross for Australia should not be awarded retrospectively.
 It was announced on 13 April 2011 that 13 cases of valour would be examined posthumously by the Australian government's Defence Honours and Awards Appeals Tribunal.
-The Tribunal first debated "the eligibility of the 13 to receive the Victoria Cross, the Victoria Cross for Australia or other forms of recognition," before moving on to discuss the individual cases.
-The recommendations of the inquiry were ultimately submitted to government on 6 February 2013, advocating no awards be made.
+The Tribunal first debated "the eligibility of the 13 to receive the Victoria Cross, the Victoria Cross for Australia or other forms of recognition", before moving on to discuss the individual cases.
+The recommendations of the inquiry were ultimately submitted to government on 6 February 2013, advocating that no awards be made.

+On the recommendation of prime minister Scott Morrison, award of the Victoria Cross for Australia to Teddy Sheean received royal assent on 12 August 2020.